 - Consent.
 Where required by law, and in some other cases, we handle personal data on the basis of consent.
 Where we handle your personal data on the basis of consent, you have the right to withdraw your consent.

-We may use third-party web analytics services (such as those of Google Analytics) on our Services to collect and analyze the information discussed above, and to engage in auditing, research or reporting.
-The information (including your IP address) collected by various analytics technologies described in the “Cookies and Other Tracking Technologies” section will be disclosed to or collected directly by these service providers, who use the information to evaluate your use of the Services, including by noting the third-party website from which you arrive, analyzing usage trends, assisting with fraud prevention, and providing certain features to you.
+We may use third-party web analytics services (such as those of Google Analytics) in connection with our Services to collect and analyze the information discussed above, and to engage in auditing, research or reporting.
+The information (including your IP address) collected by various analytics technologies described in the “Device and Usage Information” section will be disclosed to or collected directly by these service providers, who use the information to evaluate your use of the Services, including by noting the third-party website from which you arrive, analyzing usage trends, assisting with fraud prevention, and providing certain features to you.
 Information about how Google uses information collected from sites that use its services is located here.
 To prevent Google Analytics from using your information for analytics, you may install the Google Analytics Opt-out Browser Add-on by clicking here.

 If you receive email from us, we may use certain analytics tools, such as clear GIFs, to capture data such as when you open our message or click on any links or banners our email contains.
-This data allows us to gauge the effectiveness of our communications and marketing campaigns to help us reach and grow our Supermajority community
+This data allows us to assess the effectiveness of our communications and marketing campaigns to help us reach and grow our Supermajority community

 Do Not Track (“DNT”) is a privacy preference that users can set in certain web browsers.
 We do not recognize or respond to browser-initiated DNT signals, as the Internet industry is currently still working toward defining exactly what DNT means, what it means to comply with DNT, and a common approach to responding to DNT.
 You can learn more about Do Not Track here.